Poppys Wild Kitchen

 • Candied macadamia nuts - You can buy honey-roasted macadamia nuts at the store if you don't want to make them from scratch at home.

-• Pomegranate kernels - You can leave pomegranate out altogether and still enjoy this star fruit salad just as much.
+• Pomegranate kernels - You can leave pomegranate out altogether and still enjoy this refreshing salad just as much.

 🥗 More salad recipes